jantolenaar/kiezellisp/readme.md

 ## Some features:

-+   mono 4.8: a fast startup time of 0.2s on a Intel i7-4790
++   A fast startup time of 0.270s on a Intel i7-4790
-+	mono 5: a disappointing startup time of 2.9s.
 +   Big numbers
 +   Futures
 +   Generic functions